Protecting coastal communities from climate-related income loss

 Summary

-In an era of increasing climate volatility where fishing livelihoods are at risk, ORRAA partners Rare and Willis, a WTW business, designed and launched a pioneering solution: the world’s first weather index-based parametric insurance product tailored to small-scale fishers in the Philippines.
+In an era of increasing climate volatility where the livelihoods of small-scale fishers are at risk, ORRAA member Rare worked with Willis, a WTW business, and the Government of the Philippines to develop and deploy a pioneering solution: the world’s first weather index-based parametric insurance product tailored to small-scale fishers in the Philippines.

-The insurance covers lost income from prolonged adverse weather – high winds, rough seas, and heavy rain – that makes fishing unsafe.
+The insurance covers lost income from prolonged adverse weather that makes fishing unsafe.
 When storms or rough seas keep boats tied up, small-scale fishers lose their daily income.
 The new insurance product changes the equation by paying fishers to stay safely at home when conditions are too dangerous, helping families and reducing pressure on already stressed marine resources.

 Challenge